rinde/more_collections/doc/vec_map.md

 # VecMap

+`VecMap` is a `Vec`-backed map, for faster random access.
+Keys need to implement the `IndexKey` trait instead of `Hash`.
+A typical use case is to use in conjunction with newtypes that wrap an integer.

-Below is an overview of the all methods and traits that are implemented for `VecMap`.
-The list uses `IndexMap` as a reference.
+Below is an overview of all methods and traits that are implemented for `VecMap`.
+The list uses the methods and traits implemented by `IndexMap` as a reference.

 ## Methods and traits